 - An unsteady gait

 - General restlessness

-What are the Remedies for Travel Sickness in Babies?
+What Are the Remedies for Travel Sickness in Babies?

 Car sickness in babies is a very common occurrence, and there are a number of ways you can try to keep it under control while travelling with your baby.
 Motion sickness medicine for babies is also available, and these medicines prevent your child from vomiting during the journey.
-Apart from using medicine, there are a few other ways by which you can help your child from being sick in the car.
+Apart from medicine, there are a few other ways by which you can help your child from being sick in the car.
 These are:

 In many cases, the chances of the baby getting sick can increase drastically if his stomach is too full or too empty.
 The best thing to do will be to let your child eat something.
 It should be easily digestible during the journey so that it does not churn much.
-So, give your child a few snacks before setting out on the journey, so that his stomach feels comfortable on the way.
+Give your child a few snacks before setting out on the journey, so that his stomach feels comfortable on the way.

 If your child is asleep during the journey, he is less likely to get bouts of motion sickness.
-Therefore, you can plan your trip in a manner such that your child remains asleep for the majority of the time spent in the car, and thus be refreshed and energetic when he reaches the destination.
+Therefore, you can plan your trip in a manner such that your child remains asleep for the majority of the time spent in the car and, thus, be refreshed and energetic when he reaches the destination.

 If your baby vomits on the way, it is important to let him rehydrate so that he stops vomiting soon.
 When he throws up, a lot of body fluids and water content in the body gets ejected and this leaves him thirsty and dehydrated.
 You have to give him some water or a bit of breast milk if he vomits during the journey.
 And in case of excessive vomiting, oral rehydration solution must be administered.

 In many cases, children feel nauseous during the journey because they feel boxed in and suffocated.
 To prevent motion sickness in your child, ensure that there is plenty of air circulation within the vehicle so that he feels fresh and is able to breathe properly.